 - Never put the baby to sleep with adults or other children.

 - Put babies in cribs of their own, never on adult beds, pillows or couches.

 - Use a firm mattress with a tightly fitted sheet.

 - Ensure that the crib does not contain extraneous items including pillows, crib bumpers and stuffed animals – and use a safe sleep sack instead of blankets.

 - Make certain that no one smokes around baby.

 The Michigan Department of Human Services has a variety of resources available on the risk factors that can compromise the safety of infants while they sleep and recommendations on how to keep infants safe.
-Additionally, the Tomorrow’s Child Infant Safe Sleep Checklist offers guidelines to help ensure a safe sleeping environment for infants.
+Additionally, the Robert Johnson Medical School’s Infant Safe Sleep Checklist offers guidelines to help ensure a safe sleeping environment for infants.

 This guest post is by Sam R. Watson, senior vice president, Patient Safety and Quality at the Michigan Health & Hospital Association and executive director of the MHA Keystone Center.

 If you found this post useful, make sure to check out: